karios-os/docs/docs/user-guide/index.rst

 3. **Account Creation**: Click "Sign Up" to create the new user account

 .. note::
-   New users are granted read-only access by default.
+   New users are not granted any access by default.
 Contact a system administrator for permission upgrades if needed.
+Detailed instructions on how to provide access are available in the `Getting Full Access <https://docs.karios.ai/getting-started/index.html#getting-full-access>`_ section of the documentation.

 **Access Level Considerations**